europeana/Labs/api/linked-open-data/FAQ.md

 * [http://data.europeana.eu/item/91622/1BF8BC466E65367929379C83FC639F27961ACD18](http://data.europeana.eu/item/91622/1BF8BC466E65367929379C83FC639F27961ACD18)is an object for which the Swedish Open Cultural Heritage also provides its own Linked Open Data representation ([raw data](http://www.w3.org/RDF/Validator/ARPServlet?URI=http%3A%2F%2Fdata.europeana.eu%2Fdata%2Fitem%2F91622%2F1BF8BC466E65367929379C83FC639F27961ACD18)).

 We also provide the datasets as file dumps of the RDF data at data downloads page.

+### How can you contribute?
+If you are a Europeana data provider, you don&#39;t need to submit your data again to Europeana.
+Once the [Data Exchange Agreement](http://pro.europeana.eu/web/data-exchange-agreement)(DEA) has been signed, we just fetch the metadata Europeana has already gathered.
+For technical reasons, we cannot continuously update the dataset we serve, but we plan to release batch updates, making all new datasets available at once.